-The U-M produces a large number of Ph.D. graduates in the sciences, technology, engineering and mathematics (STEM).
+The U-M graduated 651 Ph.D. students in the sciences, technology, engineering and mathematics (STEM) in 2021-22 - an increase of 84 students compared to 2020-21.

 5.3.2 Ph.D.
-Degrees Awarded, Headcount, by Discipline Group7 for U-M, Peers and Big Ten Universities, 2020-21.
+Degrees Awarded, Headcount, by Discipline Group7 for U-M, Peers and Big Ten Universities, 2021-22.

-In the life sciences, physical sciences, and engineering - also known as STEM fields (science, technology, engineering, and mathematics) - U-M awarded 567 such Ph.D. degrees in 2020-21.
+In the life sciences, physical sciences, and engineering - also known as STEM fields (science, technology, engineering, and mathematics) - U-M awarded 651 such Ph.D. degrees in 2021-22.
 The number of graduates in STEM fields is important because labor analyses often indicate that the American workforce needs to add more STEM professionals in the coming years.